ArduPilot/ardupilot_wiki/common/source/docs/common-omnibusnanov6.rst

 Compile ArduPilot
 -----------------

-To build your own firmware, see the instructions on setting up a build envrionment and compiling the source code:
+To build your own firmware, see the instructions on setting up a build environment and compiling the source code:
 `Building the Code <https://ardupilot.org/dev/docs/building-the-code.html>`__